B2B Strategies in LinkedIn Marketing: How Do Lead Gen Forms Work?

 In the LinkedIn ecosystem, using the Lead Gen Forms is such for users that once they see an exciting webinar in the ad and click, they cannot get any further information unless they fill out the Lead Gen Form.
 Conveniently, LinkedIn handles this process almost entirely itself: Most data queries are made via auto-fill-in (first name, last name, company, company size – user-defined).
 Only the e-mail address or telephone number still has to be entered manually by the user.

-LinkedIn Ads costs: High CPCs, but high conversion rates
+LinkedIn Ads Cost: High CPCs, but high conversion rate with Lead Gen Forms

 The result is impressive: According to the platform’s own benchmarks at LinkedIn , LinkedIn ads that refer to an external landing page have a realistic conversion rate of 2.50% .
-An ad with lead gene form, however, 10.26% .
+An ad with lead gene form, on the other hand, 10.26% .
 Lead quality is entirely dependent on targeting and content, but with some tweaking, you can typically achieve over 70% qualified leads.
 You can download the leads manually or automatically connect them directly to a CRM system of your choice.
 It is also possible to synchronize the incoming leads with a mailing system such as Mailchimp, so that the new contacts automatically receive a registration email and then a mail chain of your choice.

 Linkedin advertising formats: Simple single image ad as a driving force for lead generation